Daily Houserule tweets: June 2022

 The goal: Give Strategy more use.
 A dungeon delve or other mission is a heist, and every good heist starts with planning.
 That’s Strategy!

-(Yes, this wonky idea veers from Strategy’s military side.
+(Yes, this wonky idea veers from Strategy’s military aspect.
 But DFRPG dips into skill consolidation here and there; I’m just following along.)

 143